 This list has been compiled before you’ve even met the Martells of Dorne.
 I’d tell you all about them, but, well, I’ve already discussed them at length before.
 It also borders on spoiler territory since we haven’t actually met them yet.
 You will, though.
 If you’re a fan of powerful women, you’re in for quite a treat.

 So while Game of Thrones absolutely has misogynistic elements laced throughout the intricate world that’s been laid out before us, it’s also a treasure trove of women with diverse sets of strength and weaknesses.
 We have the tomboyish women who are blatantly bucking gender norms, the feminine but politically savvy women, and the unassuming mother and daughter.
 It’s an eclectic group of women that highlights that our gender can be incredibly strong in many different ways.
 Here in the real world women are strong in many different ways, too, so this diversity of traits adds a refreshingly realistic layer to this wonderfully intricate fantasy series.

-Angel is the admin of The Geekiary.
-She is the co-host of Captain America Minute and has been a guest on various podcasts and webcasts including Genre TV for All, Free2B Radio, An Englishman in SDCC, and our own website’s FEELINGS… with the Geekiary.
-She’s written for Friends of Comic-Con and has essays published in Fandom Frontlines.
+Angel is the admin of The Geekiary and the co-host of Captain America Minute.
+She earned a BA in Film & Digital Media from UC Santa Cruz.
+She’s contributed to various podcasts and webcasts including An Englishman in San Diego, Free to Be Radio, and Genre TV for All.
+She’s written for Friends of Comic Con and has essays published in Fandom Frontlines.